hadber/telescopium/README.md

 https://github.com/hoffstadt/DearPyGui/issues/1741

 It should, eventually, be supported on a pi out of the box - but, until then, please check out the aformentioned link

+Make sure of the following two things:
+- in raspi-config, camera legacy support is disabled
+- also in raspi-config, under advanced options -> GL Driver that you have G1 Legacy enabled.